askui/askui/docs/docs/general/04-Executing Automations/multi-device-automation.md

 :::tip

-The `-d` flag specifies to which device a AskUI Controller instance connects.
+The `-d` flag specifies to which device a AskUI Controller instance connects (Read on how it works!).

 Run `adb devices` in a terminal to get a list of connected devices.
 In the following example, if you want to connect to `emulator-1` you use `-d 0` and for `emulator-2` you use `-d 1`.